-You have previously worked as a Weapons Officer within the Swedish Home Guard — can you tell us about that experience?
+You have previously worked as a Weapons Officer within the Swedish Home Guard.
+Can you tell us about that experience?

 In Sweden, since 2021 we have had an exceptionally strong shooting training programme that holds its own internationally.
 The United States Marine Corps (USMC) has now adopted a shooting training approach with many similarities to ours and a comparable underlying philosophy.